There comes the point in every freelancer's life when there's a need to grow or shake off the stigma of being a sole trader.

 9. When people ask

 Once you've attracted a new client and you're at that initial 'meeting' phase, it's likely they'll ask you about your 'agency' and how it works.
-This is where you absolutely must be honest.
-But if you work collaboratively with a team of freelancers, there's no harm in saying that you have a team of people working with you.
+It's where you absolutely must be honest.
+But if you work collaboratively with a team of freelancers, there's no harm in saying that you have a group of people working with you.
 You're not lying – the only thing you're not telling people is that this 'team' isn't on your company's payroll.

 10. Get social